adverserath/servo_control/README.md

 4. Check your network connectivity to the camera
 5. Some cameras require specific path formats for their RTSP streams - check your camera's documentation

-## Code Structure
+## Refactored Code Structure

-The project has a modular structure:
+The project has been refactored into a modular structure:

 - `main.py` - Main entry point that coordinates all components
 - `config.py` - Configuration settings and constants
 - `servo_manager.py` - Handles servo motor control
-- `stepper_manager.py` - Handles stepper motor control
-- `camera_manager.py` - Manages the RTSP camera feed and photo capture
+- `camera_manager.py` - Manages the RTSP camera feed
 - `input_manager.py` - Processes joystick and keyboard input
 - `display_manager.py` - Handles the pygame display and UI
 - `web_camera.py` - Provides a web interface for remote control
-- `telegram_manager.py` - Handles sending photos to Telegram

 ### Running the Application